Parth-Harmalkar/HandGesture_Recognition/README.md

 Usage

 Follow the instructions in the notebook to preprocess the data and set up the environment.
 Train the model using the provided dataset or your custom data.
 Evaluate the model performance using the validation set.
 Test the real-time prediction module with a webcam or video input.

-Project Structure

-    hand_gestures.ipynb: Main Jupyter Notebook containing the entire workflow. data/: Directory to store the dataset.
-    models/: Directory to save trained models.
-    requirements.txt: List of required libraries and dependencies. utils.py: Utility functions for data preprocessing, model training, and evaluation.

 Contributions